Greek Housing Policies

 - Kitchens must be clean and sanitary at all times.

-- The following conditions could result in a the closure of a kitchen:-
+- The following conditions could result in the closure of a kitchen:

 - Failure to provide a valid proof of workers' compensation certificate

 - Failure to provide a valid chef certification

 - Failure to provide a valid kitchen permit

 - Chapter is out of compliance with health and safety codes

 - In the event of a kitchen closure, the chapter president, house manager, chapter advisor, Housing Services and SLICE Greek Housefellow will all be notified of the closure and process for closing the kitchen.

 - All fraternity or sorority cooks must be certified.
 Details on how a cook can be certified are available on the Allegheny County Health Department website and by consulting your Housing Facility Staff Member.

 - Failure to comply will result in the loss of a permit and subsequent closing of the kitchen by the Allegheny County Health Department and/or Housing Services.

 - Proof of Cook Certification and Workers’ Compensation Insurance coverage are due to the Housing Services office no later than August 15 each year.